TobKed/django_on_gcp/README.md

 ## Warnings!

  1. Remember to edit `.gcloudignore` and `.dockerignore`.
 It excludes all files except implicitly added.
  2. Running services and operations costs real **MONEY**.
-Make sure that you do not left any resources which consume credits.
+Make sure that you do not leave any resources that consume credits unintentionally.
- 3. Examples here are not production ready and does not provide sufficient level of security.
-If you want to run it within your organization revise it with the person responsible for Cloud (e.g. Cloud Security Officer).
+ 3. Examples here are not production-ready and do not provide a sufficient level of security.
+If you want to run it within your organization, consult it with the person responsible for Cloud (e.g. Cloud Security Officer).

 ## Links